jmvigueras/terraform-oci-ftnt-oci-modules/examples/fgt_2ad_aa_nlb_vcn_drg/README.md

 # Forigate cluster deployment

 This deployment will create a Fortigate Cluster Active/Passive in two Availability Domains (AD1 and AD2) and with 3 ports (Management-HA, Public and Private).
-(It is possible to deploy sharing mangement port and HA sync port since version 7.0.2)
+OCI Network Load Balancer (NLB) will be deploy to stear traffic to FortiGate cluster from Dynamic Routing Gateway (DRG).

 ## Deployment Overview

 - New VCN with necessary regional subnets: Management (MGMT), Public and Private.
-- New VCN spoke with one regional subnet for new test instance.
-- New Dynamic Routing Gateway (DRG)
 - Fortigate cluster: 2 instances with 3 interfaces in active-passive cluster FGCP.
-- HA failover is handeled by Fortigate SDN connector, which will update public IP asignations and necessary route tables
+- OCI NLB will stear traffic to the FortiGates cluster.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 1.0.0